smor/smor.github.io/projects/yoghurt-tray.md

 <img src="../images/legone/yoghurt-tray-grasshopper.png" width="100%"/>

-Here is what the Grasshopper looks like.
+Here is what the Grasshopper script looks like.
 I factorized some common functionalities under Grasshopper "*clusters*" which appear as a single block in the picture above.
 The full graph should thus appear much more complex than it actually looks.